 The posters will be exhibited in the classrooms during the scheduled time.
-Each day, 80 participants will have the opportunity to get to know these works during 90 minutes while the rest of the participants network.
+Each day, 80 participants will have the opportunity to attend a 90-minute poster session while the rest of the participants network.

 Anderson, Ross.
 University of Oregon, USA.
-Will present his research about the use of art in education to develop creativity in children and teenagers.
+Research about the integration of artistic processes in education to develop the creative potential of educators and the children and teenagers they serve.

 Clouder, Christopher.Centro Botín.
 Lourdes Escobar.
 Marqués de Valdecilla University Hospital, Spain.
-They will explain the research-action project about art, creativity and health developed between Marqués de Valdecilla University Hospital and Centro Botín.
+A research-action project about art, creativity and health developed between Marqués de Valdecilla University Hospital and Centro Botín.
 The goal of the project is to incentivize creativity among healthcare workers and generate a positive impact in the way they work.

 Cotter, Katherine.
 University of North Carolina, USA.
-Will share with us the most recent conclusions of a study carried out to analyze the different manner in which we generate ideas.
+Study carried out to examine different ways in which we generate ideas.

 Grossman, Eliana.
 New York University, USA.
-She will show a study that analyses the creative process of teachers who were granted a scholarship to work in a one-year project which goal was to improve their schools.
+Study that analyzes the creative process of teachers who received a fellowship to work on a one-year project to improve their schools.

 Panero, María.
 Yale University, USA.
-Will talk about her research, that focuses on how actors work at an emotional level to create the characters they interpret.
+Research on how actors work at an emotional level to create the characters they interpret.

 Olena Zyga.
 Stanford University, USA.
-Her research focuses on child’s creativity and play.
-She will present her work regarding the development of creativity based on the data collected from children from schools in Cantabria during a study carried out in collaboration with the Botín Foundation.
+Research on development of creativity in children from schools in Cantabria during (collaboration with the Botín Foundation).